 Compare Heatex rotary heat exchangers here.

-Depending on the requirements we offer a wide range of cross flow heat exchangers.
+Depending on the requirements we offer a wide range of plate heat exchangers.
 Each model is customizable but has distinct advantages.

 Model H2 is our most efficient cross flow heat exchanger to date.